andreabenini/pi.Projects/boot/README.md

 Then use `screen` on linux or a Mac or `putty` on windows to connect to the serial.

 Setup your serial to receive at 115200-8-N-1, and then boot your Pi / Compute module.
 You should get an immediate serial output from the device as bootcode.bin runs.

+## booting on older boards (Pi1, Pi2, Zero)
+When this mode is not supported because you're not running on BCM2837 based chips you still need to use an SD but read-only access mode is all you need to keep it working.
+No write access is performed on boot partition and if you have an external USB drive your SD can last forever
+- Write the latest Raspbian (or whatever os) image to an SD card and boot it
+- Write the latest Raspbian (or whatever os) image to a USB drive and plug it into the Pi
+- Run blkid to determine the PARTUUID of the USB drive
+- Edit /boot/cmdline.txt and change root=PARTUUID=xxxxxxxx to match the PARTUUID of the USB drive
+- Reboot.
+The Pi should be running from the USB drive